Increasing your healthspan (i.e. making 100 years old the new 60) will depend to a large degree on artificial intelligence.

 Already available to residents across North London, Babylon Health offers immediate medical advice through AI-powered chatbots and video consultations with doctors via its app.

-Babylon now aims to build up its AI for advanced diagnostics and even prescription.
+Babylon now aims to build up its Artificial Intelligence for advanced diagnostics and even prescription.
 Others, like Woebot, take on mental health, using Cognitive Behavioral Therapy in communications over Facebook Messenger with patients suffering from depression.

 In addition to phone apps and add-ons that test for fertility or autism, the now-FDA-approved Clarius L7 Linear Array Ultrasound Scanner can connect directly to iOS and Android devices and perform wireless ultrasounds at a moment’s notice.